ichthala/trie-to-complete/README.md

 Please don't hesitate to ask a team member for help at any time!

 If you'd like a further challenge, ask Alice.
+You can email her after the meetup at alicemottola(at)gmail.com with any questions.

 The trie used in this exercise is slightly modified from the one found [here](https://github.com/vivekn/autocomplete).
 Thanks, vivekn and friends!